rabe42/nvim.lazy/Readme.md

 * rg - ripgrep

 ### Treesitter
-* A compile for C
+* A compiler for C
 * cmake

 ### LSPs